oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Client Attestation Format

 This draft introduces the concept of client attestations to the OAuth 2 protocol, using two JWTs: a Client Attestation and a Client Attestation Proof of Possession (PoP).
 The primary purpose of these JWTs is to authenticate the Client Instance.
-These JWTs can be transmitted via HTTP headers in an HTTP request (as described in [](#headers)) from a Client Instance to an Authorization Server or Resource Server, or via a concatenated serialization (as described in [](#alternative-representation)) to enable usage outside of OAuth2 based interactions.
+These JWTs are transmitted via HTTP headers in an HTTP request (as described in [](#headers)) from a Client Instance to an Authorization Server or Resource Server.

 ## Client Attestation JWT {#client-attestation-jwt}